fairdataihub/codefair-docs/docs/app/ui.md

   );

   // Save the PR URL to the database
-  // Update the license content and the license id in the database await collection.updateOne(
+  // Update the content in the database await collection.updateOne(
     {
       identifier,